Mail Merge with Regions

 Limitations of Mail Merge with Regions

-There are some important points that you need to consider when performing a mail merge with regions:
+There are some important points that you need to consider when performing a Mail Merge with regions:

 • The start point TableStart:Orders and the end point TableEnd:Orders both need to be in the same row or cell.
 For example, if you start a merge region in a cell of a table, you must end the merge region in the same row as the first cell.
-The merge field name must match the column name in your DataTable.
-Unless you specify mapped fields, mail merge with regions will not succeed for any merge field that has a name other than the column name.

 • Aspose.Words for C++ only supports IMailMergeDataSource and IMailMergeDataSourceRoot based data sources.
 Unlike .NET and Java, C++ does not have a generally accepted cross‑platform API for working with databases (like ADODB, ODBC, or JDBC).
 In order to work with a specific data source, you have to implement IMailMergeDataSource or IMailMergeDataSourceRoot interface.